MicrosoftDocs/cpp-docs/docs/overview/how-to-report-a-problem-with-the-visual-cpp-toolset.md

 ### Link repros

-A *link repro* is the linker-generated contents of a directory specified either by the **link\_repro** environment variable, or as an argument to the [/LINKREPRO](../build/reference/linkrepro.md) linker option.
+A *link repro* is the linker-generated contents of a directory, specified either by the **link\_repro** environment variable, or as an argument to the [/LINKREPRO](../build/reference/linkrepro.md) linker option.
 It contains build artifacts that collectively demonstrate a problem that occurs at link time.
 Examples include a backend crash involving Link-Time Code Generation (LTCG), or a linker crash.
 These build artifacts are the ones needed as linker input so the problem can be reproduced.
 A link repro can be created easily by using this environment variable.
 It enables the linker's built-in repro generation capability.

 #### To generate a link repro using the link_repro environment variable